-- Under current climate, affected livestock counts about 0.7 million livestock units (36%).
-Under future climate conditions (but keeping the current amount of livestock), the number of affected livestock is projected to increase up to 1.7 million units (83% of the total).
-Currently, most of the livestock affected by droughts is situated in the central district of Botswana, whereas under future climate condition, Ngamiland, Kweneng and Southern districts are likely to see large numbers of livestock affected by drought. - Agricultural crop losses are dominated by roots.
-In relative terms, all selected crop productions, except for maize and sorghum, are strongly affected under future conditions (with increases between 2- and 7-fold compared to present climate conditions).
-Under future conditions, highest relative production losses are about 10% of their average crop productions for pulses and vegetables. - Under present climate conditions, crop production losses are concentrated in the southern and eastern parts of Botswana.
-Under future climate conditions, losses increase in most provinces of Botswana except in the central part of the country. - The amount of lost working days is expected to increase by more than 2 times under future climate conditions, while remaining below 1% of the average amount of working days.
-However, the number of working days lost, expressed as a percentage of the average amount of days required for harvesting, is approximately 12 times higher.
+- Under current climate conditions, about 0.8 million livestock units (40% of the total country livestock) are affected by drought.
+Under future climate conditions (but keeping the current amount of livestock), the number of affected livestock is projected to increase up to 1.7 million units (85% of the total).
+Currently, most of the livestock affected by droughts is situated in the central district of Botswana, whereas under future climate conditions, Ngamiland, Kweneng and the southern districts are likely to see large numbers of livestock affected by drought. - Agricultural crop losses are dominated by roots.
+In relative terms, all selected crop productions, except for maize and sorghum, are strongly affected under future conditions (with increases between two and sevenfold compared to present climate conditions).
+Under future conditions, the highest relative production losses are about 10% of their average crop productions for pulses and vegetables. - Under present climate conditions, crop production losses are concentrated in the southern and eastern parts of Botswana.
+Under future climate conditions, losses increase in most provinces of Botswana except in the central part of the country. - The amount of lost working days is expected to increase by more than two times under future climate conditions, while remaining below 1% of the average amount of working days.
+However, the number of working days lost, expressed as a percentage of the average amount of days required for harvesting, is approximately twelve times higher.